lego/cs452/proposals/backtraces.md

 # Backtraces

+*Completed* (partially)
+What still need to be done is interrupt task back traces, as the PC is not the beginning of a function but an arbitrary point.

 ## Goal

 Have runtime backtraces.
 Within the scope of this is expanding backtraces to be a major part of the debugging process, and provide the backtrace for other any task stack.